-To ensure the safety of our patients, we ask all visitors age 16 and older to provide a photo ID and receive a visitor badge.
-Each badge is valid for 24 hours, or until you exit the facility.
-Please wear your badge in a visible location.
-You can get a badge at one of three locations:
+To ensure the safety of our patients, we ask parents and visitors 16 and older to provide a photo ID and receive a visitor badge or wristband.
+Each badge or wristband is valid for 24 hours, or until you exit the facility.
+You can get one at one of two locations:

 NICU visitors generally are not allowed to stay overnight in the hospital.
 We believe it is in the best interest of the parents to get adequate rest.
 For more information, please talk to the NICU social worker.